 Don’t worry dear traveller, it’s still not that difficult to find mysterious, almost forgotten places in Iceland.
 All you have to do is forget about the most popular itinerary for a while and leave the main tourist trail.
 Just visit some places not so much-praised in the popular guidebooks.

 While driving around Iceland, simply leave the Ring Road for a while and spend a few days in East Iceland.
 This region is often neglected by many tourists, mostly because of their lack of time and knowledge how scenic it is.
 This happily unpopular area hides a lot of treasures.
+In fact, some of the best things to do in Iceland are waiting for you in the East.
 East Fjords certainly are able to impress even the biggest malcontents and whiners.

 We have spent in the East Fjords quite a lot of time, a year and a half to be exact.
 We can tell you one thing – there are so many hidden gems.
 Certainly, you can feel the real Icelandic spirit here.
 Leave your guidebooks aside and explore some areas off the bitten path – it’s definitely worth it.
 We can assure you that this thirteen won’t be unlucky for you!

 1. Stórurð: where trolls play a game of pétanque

 It turns out that in Iceland you can even find… a gate to hell.
 If you are a fan of spooky places, you should definitely visit this area.
 Hike to Stórurð is an amazingly beautiful route which leads you through majestic mountains.
 One of them is very untypically shaped and has been for centuries considered as a gateway to the infernal depths.